We Fight for Victims of Workplace Gender Discrimination

 The Equal Pay Act of 1963 is another federal labor law that prohibits employers from paying wages to one gender at a lower rate for equal work.

 Did you suffer gender discrimination or wrongful termination due to your gender?
 If so, then you may have an actionable case against your employer for damages.
-This can include compensation for lost wages, promotions and benefits as well as for you pain, suffering and mental anguish.
-Please call our office now at (214) 383-3606 to set up a free, confidential consultation.
+This can include compensation for lost wages, promotions, and benefits as well as for your pain, suffering, and mental anguish.
+Please call our office now at (214) 383-3606 or contact us online to set up a free, confidential consultation.